Dubwise56/Dubs-Performance-Analyzer/README.md

 ## Edge Cases

 ### IEnumerable
 If you are seeing spikes from relatively simple Postfixes which deal with IEnumerables, keep in mind how IEnumerables work.
 This section is only relevant when the IEnumerable is being frontloaded.
 If you are doing a Postfix where a parameter you are checking is an IEnumerable, and you are doing a call like `.Any()` or `.Select`, your Postfix will force the calculation for the IEnumerables.
 The time this takes will be attributed to your Postfix.
 Additionally, each IEnumerator generated from the IEnumerable will have to repeat the calculation.
-This is something you can avoid.
+This is something you should attempt to avoid - even if it seems misleading at first.